 Our business currently depends heavily on our ability to successfully commercialize COSELA in the U.S. to treat patients with ES-SCLC.
 We may never be able to successfully commercialize COSELA or meet our expectations with respect to revenues.
 We have never marketed, sold or distributed for commercial use any pharmaceutical product prior to COSELA.
 There is no guarantee that the infrastructure, systems, processes, policies, personnel, relationships and materials we have built in anticipation of the commercialization of COSELA in the U.S. will be sufficient for us to achieve success at the levels we expect.
 Additionally, healthcare providers may not accept a new treatment paradigm for patients with ES-SCLC.
 We may also encounter challenges related to reimbursement of COSELA, even as we have had positive early indications from payors, including potential limitations in the scope, breadth, availability, or amount of reimbursement covering COSLEA.
 Similarly, healthcare settings or patients may determine that the financial burdens of treatment are not acceptable.
-Our results may also be negatively impacted if we have not adequately sized our infrastructure or processes.
+Our results may also be negatively impacted if we have not adequately sized our field teams or our physician segmentation and targeting strategy is inadequate or if we encounter deficiencies or inefficiencies in our infrastructure or processes.
 Any of these issues could impair our ability to successfully commercialize COSELA or to generate substantial revenues or profits or to meet our expectations with respect to the amount or timing of revenue or profits.
 Any issues or hurdles related to our commercialization efforts may materially adversely affect our business, results of operations, financial condition and prospects.
 There is no guarantee that we will be successful in our commercialization efforts with respect to COSELA.